How To Stick To An Effective School Routine All Year Long

-With the school year now in full swing and your child’s workload ramping up, it’s important to make sure he or she is sticking to a steady routine.
+With the school year in full swing and your child’s workload ramping up, it’s important to make sure they stick to a steady routine.

 For many students, a new school year is an exciting time, full of new goals and good intentions.
 They’re eager to start the new school year on the right foot, prioritizing school work and making sure they are well prepared for class.

-However, as the excitement of a new school year wears off, keeping to a routine of good habits can become difficult for students.
-Your child may begin waking up later, forgetting things at home, leaving assignments to the last minute, and caring less about schoolwork.
+As the new school year goes on, keeping to a routine of good habits can become difficult for students.
+Your child may begin to

-Read on to learn how to identify when your child’s routine is starting to falter, and how you can help get him or her back on track.
+Read on to learn how to identify when your child’s routine is starting to falter, and how you can help get them back on track.

 Maintaining An Effective Before School Routine